 The causality between observed (or expected) changes and an output from research or related activity.
 Attribution refers to both isolating and estimating the particular contribution of a program/project to the outcome/impact.

 Financial and management audit in the CGIAR provides accountability to management at the level of the Center Boards, Consortium and Fund Council on finances and assets and also provide elements of oversight in human resources and business efficiency.
+Some audits also ensure compliance with other regulations such as genebank standards.

 An analytical description of the situation prior to research activities, against which progress can be assessed or comparisons made.
-This can include stakeholder analyses, social network analyses, policy analyses, other on-going initiatives inventory, etc.

 Objectivity and impartiality on the part of evaluators (which is not guaranteed by structural independence; for example evaluators may be reluctant to be critical of people they think may provide them with future contracts).